 There are lots of laws and rules about this.
-Family Rights Group has reliable information on care proceedings and a free, confidential and independent advice line to help parents and other family members.
+Family Rights Group has a lot of reliable information on care proceedings and a free, confidential and independent advice line to help parents and other family members.

 You have other rights, known in law as 'human rights'.
 We talk about these rights next.